-The following historical information is reprinted with permission of The News Gazette.
+The following article is reprinted courtesy of The News-Gazette.

 Champaign: The Creation of the City of Champaign